|Contents||Bulletin||Scripting in shell and Perl||Network troubleshooting||History||Humor|

 In any case we don't want to use *just* the GPL for Python, because there are many proprietary software developers in the Python community who don't want to work with the GPL.
 Python has always had a BSD'ish license which was perfect for them.
 I see no reason to suddenly confront everyone in the Python world with the GPL.

-The main idea of the paper is to provide to free/open developers some additional context about possible consequences of choosing BSD license or GPL for their products.
-The analysis remains incomplete and fragmentary (that's why the paper was called "Notes") but I hope can provide initial framework for further more complete analysis of issues involved.
-I think it is important to understand that the social roots of GPL and BSD licenses are connected with concept of programming intelligentsia.
+The main idea of the chapter is to provide to free/open developers some additional context about possible consequences of choosing BSD license or GPL for their products.
+The analysis remains incomplete and fragmentary but I hope can provide initial framework for further more complete analysis of issues involved.
+I think it is important to understand that the social roots of GPL and BSD licenses are connected with the concept of programming intelligentsia.
 Also software licenses should be viewed not statically (as a something that has forever fixed properties), but dynamically in the context of the programming project life cycle and social environment of the developer.
 I feel that the following ideas of the paper might serve as useful starting points for future researchers:

 All-in-all my analysis suggests that the comparative advantages of each license in the BSD-LGPL-GPL line might be significantly influenced by three factors: